- Life & Money

 Certificate of deposit

-A health savings account (HSA) is available to savers who participate in a high-deductible health plan.
+A health savings account (HSA) may be an option if you‘re in a high-deductible health plan.
 With an HSA, you can save pre-tax dollars, lowering your taxable income.
 You can use the funds for qualified medical expenses.

 The best part?
 Health savings accounts can grow over time, and any growth is tax-free as long as it’s used for your medical expenses.